How We Get a Child to Eat Protein

 I am not a doctor, yet I am blessed to work with a few doctors whom I respect.
 Peace and collaboration work for me as an advocate for foster children.

 One Size Doesn’t Fit All

-Considering that I am a Nutritional Therapy Practitioner, food is a great modality to heal.
+Considering that I am a Nutritional Therapy Practitioner, food is an excellent modality to heal.
 It’s simple.
 Please let me stress that each child is unique and therefore the way to health is different.
-However, there are some nonnegotiables that generally work as you discover the uniqueness of a child through blood tests, saliva tests, muscle testing (finding a variance in strong or weak muscles), or dermatomes (pressure points revealing tenderness).
+However, some nonnegotiables generally work as you discover the uniqueness of a child through blood tests, saliva tests, muscle testing (finding a variance in strong or weak muscles), or dermatomes (pressure points revealing tenderness).
 Yes, this is simplified, but in my time working with children it is clear that there are many paths and modalities to healing.
-But food stands out as; the most affordable, the least side affects, and the most achievable for everyone.
+But food stands out as; the most affordable, the least side effects, and the most achievable for everyone.

 Letter to Collaborate

 How do you get enough protein into a child who doesn’t eat much meat but can’t have dairy?

 This child has lots of digestion problems since birth, has been on rounds of antibiotics, and lived on acid blocker medications until 2 years old.
 The mom has successfully removed all grains from the diet for the past several weeks and noted the child is doing better than ever and sleeping through the night for the first time in her life.
 Dairy is the next thing to remove, but the mom worries about her getting enough protein because she doesn’t eat very much meat at all and has about 4 cups of milk a day.